antick/mojo/README.md

 1. Convert paradox script files to JSON format.
 2. Collection of pre-generated male and female DNA.
 3. Collection of COA (Coat-of-Arms) templates.
-4. In-built collection of mods.
+4. In-built mods; Age of invasion, auto pause game, grand council, refurbished titles, united thrones, and more.

 ## Planned features in mods